meow6969/SaladCLIPlus-Linux/README.md

 	* Right click, and copy!

 #### If you need more help finding your Salad AUTH, dm Walkx#0069 or SharkOfGod#8424 on discord!

+# How to find your Wallet Address?
+* Open salad.io and start mining, wait 30 seconds and then close salad.

+* Open your salad logs.
+	+ Press ` win+r` on your keyboard or launch `run` via windows search.
+	+ Type `%appdata%\salad\logs\main.log` and press enter.
+		- This will open your logs.

+* Find your Wallet Address.
+	+ In notepad press `ctrl+f` and search `wallet`.
+		- You will find `Nicehash wallet address` and `Nicehash worker id`.
+	+ Copy your Nicehash wallet address and Nicehash worker id and put them in a .txt file in this order: `WalletAddress.WorkerId`

+		- Copy this code and boom, you have your wallet address!

+#### If you need more help finding your WalletAddress, dm Walkx#0069 or SharkOfGod#8424 on discord!